This resource page includes information and educational opportunities for HOA residents, board members and property managers in the Town of Parker.

 - Who is responsible for maintenance of a particular median?

 The responsibility for the maintenance of roadway medians can lie with either the Town or an HOA/Metro District depending on location.
-To find out more details about a specific median, please call the Town Hall Customer Service Division at 303.841.0353.
+To find out more details about a specific median, view the Town's online Median Maintenance Responsibility Map.

 - Who is responsible for maintenance of a particular dog waste bag station, bench or trash can?